 Floorball is a sport that can be played and enjoyed by anyone of any age, ability, or gender.
-It is easy to learn, easy to play, engaging, safe and affordable.
+It’s

-Floorball is quickly starting to garner attention from schools boards, hockey organizations and recreation centres.
+Floorball is quickly getting more and more attention from schools boards, hockey organizations and recreation centres.

-As the sports continues to gain momentum, the challenge will be on how to best grow and sustain this relatively new, emerging international sport into communities across North America.
+As this international sports continues to gain momentum, the challenge was on how to best introduce, grow and sustain this relatively new, emerging sport into communities across North America.

 for more details click HERE

-The DIY clubs often start out with someone having discovered the sport and then desires to start one in their community.
+The DIY clubs often start out with someone having discovered the sport and a new found desire to start one in their community.

 - After an initial momentum player no shows and drop offs start to happen

-- Solo operator logs many personal hours trying to find players, referees, coaches for their club.
+- Solo operator logs many personal hours chasing existing players, collecting money, finding qualified coaches and referees

-- There is little of any support system to draw insights, ideas or sport resources
+- There is little of any support network to draw insights, share ideas or help out

 - Workload and stress significantly increase on the owner to maintain the club

-- Non existent programs to develop players, referees, coaches and qualified volunteers
+- Programs to develop players, referees, coaches and volunteers do not exist

-- Documentation to address codes of conducts, discipline procedures, operation policies, player protection, inclusivity policies, insurance coverage are seldom in place
+- Little if any documentation around codes of conducts, discipline procedures, operation policies, player protection, inclusivity policies, insurance coverage

-- Standards and practices have not been defined or communicated to ensure a safe and healthy environment of play
+- Standards and quality assurance practices have not been established to ensure a consistent safe and healthy environment of play

-- Multiple software programs may or may not be used for communications, marketing campaigns, bookkeeping and customer service
+- There is seldom any software solution for communications, marketing campaigns, bookkeeping and customer service

-- It lags in the efforts to reach out within the community with a variety of floorball activities to attract new players
+- Efforts to reach outside the club into the community with a variety of floorball activities are lagging

-- May not offer players consecutive age divisions for repeat annual registration revenues
+- May not offer youth programs or age appropriate divisions

-- Interest wanes and the club often becomes stale and may even fold
+- Interest wanes over time and the club often becomes stale (and may even fold)

-- Revenues barely cover expenses and little is available for growth
+- Revenues barely cover expenses and little is available for marketing and growth

-- can a BUSINESS concept be created for a floorball club that can offer the best of the current landscape of sport organization?
+- can a business concept be created for the sport of floorball that can integrate in the current landscape of sport organization?

 (The Floorball “Business”)

-- is there room for the non traditional sport of floorball among the many well recognized and more popular sports in a community?
+- is there room for the non traditional sport of floorball to play among the many well recognized and more popular sports in a community?

 - is the sport of floorball engaging and exciting enough for youth to learn and play?

-Introducing a new type of sport such as floorball, in a community, that is already populated with the more commonly known sports, will require an innovative sports model that will provide operators the tools, resources, processes, proven marketing programs, training and an ongoing support system if it is going to compete, grow and sustain itself in the community.
+In order to introduce a new type of sport such as floorball, in a community already populated with more commonly known sports, it required an innovative sports model that would:

 “Floorball is a perfect cross training activity for hockey players because it hones the skills and endurance needed to excel on the ice.
 Other benefits are that it’s a safe, easy to learn, and a ton of fun!”Joe DiPenta